TurboCAD Platinum 3D Training Program

 - The Page Layout Wizard is demonstrated, showing how you can rapidly construct 2D layouts in a paper space page layout of a 3D model.

-- This training program is presented in a browser-based html electronic version which is downloaded and installed onto your PC or Laptop.
+- This training program is presented in a browser-based html electronic version which can be downloaded and installed onto your PC or Laptop.

-- No internet connection is required to view this training guide; it is installed locally onto your device.
+- No internet connection is required to view this training program; it is installed locally onto your laptop.
 An internet connection is only required to stream the video content.

 - All movies are provided in an MP4 format which is compatible with most browsers.